Seravo/docs/_posts/2015-10-15-vagrant-box.md

 date: 2015-10-11 03:32:14
 order: 1
 published: true
-summary: "This page contains information about Vagrant box used in WP-palvelu local development."
+summary: "This page contains information about Vagrant box used in Seravo local development."
 ---

 ## Develop locally with Vagrant